cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 import "google/api/annotations.proto";
 ```

-You need these files locally.
-How you get them does not matter as long as you get the right versions in the right locations.
-Pay particular attention to the Cosmos SDK's version of your project.
+You need local copies of the right file versions in the right locations.
+Pay particular attention to Cosmos SDK's version of your project.
 You can check by running:

 ```sh
 $ grep cosmos-sdk go.mod
 ```

-Which returns something along these lines:
+This returns something like:

 ```
 github.com/cosmos/cosmos-sdk v0.42.6
 ```

 Use this version as a tag on Github.
-So one way to retrieve the [pagination file](https://github.com/cosmos/cosmos-sdk/blob/v0.42.6/proto/cosmos/base/query/v1beta1/pagination.proto) is with:
+One way to retrieve the [pagination file](https://github.com/cosmos/cosmos-sdk/blob/v0.42.6/proto/cosmos/base/query/v1beta1/pagination.proto) is:

 ```sh
 $ mkdir -p ./proto/cosmos/base/query/v1beta1/